nicoladilillo/Embedded-Linux-Assignment/README.md

 $ bitbake-layers add-layer ../meta-assignment
 ```

-Next in ``recipies-example/PPG`` set the value of line 7 with your target, that default this value is set to ``"raspberry"``
+Next in ``recipies-heartrate/PPG/ppg.bb`` set the value of line 7 with your target, that by default is set to ``"raspberry"``
 ```
 COMPATIBLE_MACHINE = "<your_target>"
 ```

-And add the following line at the end of ``conf/local.conf``, in your target folder:
+Add the following line at the end of ``conf/local.conf``, in your target folder:
 ```
 IMAGE_INSTALL_append = " ppg heartrate"
 KERNEL_MODULE_AUTOLOAD += " ppg"